GawerMayank/i-TaskManager/README.md

 ## Technologies Used

-- React: JavaScript library for building user interfaces.
+- **React:** A JavaScript library for building user interfaces.
-- Vite: to initialize the react app.
+- **Vite:** To initialize the react app.
-- Tailwind: Used for styling the app.
+- **Tailwind:** A utility-first CSS framework for quickly building custom designs.
-- React Icons: Library for using icons in React applications.
+- **React Icons:** Library for using icons in React applications.
-- uuid: Library for generating unique IDs.
+- **uuid:** A library for generating unique identifiers.
-- Local Storage: HTML5 feature used for storing data locally within the user's browser.
+- **Local Storage:** HTML5 feature used for storing data locally within the user's browser.

-## Usage
+## Installation

+To run this project locally, follow these steps:

 1. Clone the repository (https://github.com/GawerMayank/i-TaskManager.git)
-2. Navigate to the project directory.
+2. Navigate to the project directory `cd i-TaskManager`
-3. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`
 4. Start the development server using `npm run dev`.
 5. Open your browser and go to `http://localhost:5173` to view the application.

-## File Structure

-- **components/:** Contains reusable components used in the application.
-- **App.js:** Main component containing the application logic and UI.
-- **Navbar.js:** Component for rendering the navigation bar.

 ## Local Storage